albertdiones/coding_10min_a_day/README.md

 128. navigation(Press C then left/right) for renaming column
 129. navigation(Press C then left/right) for deleting column
 130. pagination: truncate table to only show the first 15 rows
-131. pagination: show how many rows pages in total
+131. pagination: show how many rows/pages in total
-132. press right or left to move to next or previous page
+132. press pagedown or pageup to move to next or previous page

 backup/change history
 responsive pretty print, adjust the olumns according to the terminal size